AktasC/SimpleChat/Readme.md

 ## Contributing

-If you have any advices or suggestions please feel free to open an issue
+If you have any advice or suggestion please feel free to open an issue